BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ---

 **Q: In Scenarios where the amount of Victory Points varies depending on a model's position, what happens if a model would meet the conditions for multiple scoring conditions?
 For example: in Seize the Prizes, if a model holding treasure is in between both halves of the board, how many VPs does it score?
 Or, in the Retrieval Scenario, if the model carrying the Objective is only partially within my Deployment Zone, how many Victory Points would I score?
-(Matched Play Guide, p.31 & 32)**
+(Matched Play Guide, p.31, 32)**

 A: When determining Victory Points, you always score the most points that you are eligible for.
 Using Seize the Prizes as an example, if a model was holding an Objective Marker and their base was overlapping both your and your opponent's board halves, they are within your opponent's half of the board, meaning you would score 3 Victory Points rather than 2 Victory Points.
 Similarly, in Retrieval, if a model carrying the Objective was partially within your deployment zone, you would score 9 Victory Points.
 However, if a Scenario requires a model to be wholly within an area, such as in Storm the Camp, then that model's base must be wholly within the specified area in order to score.

 ---

+### Armies of The Lord of the Rings

 **Q: In Legolas' Deadly Shot special rule, does the 'so long as he has the Infantry keyword' caveat apply only to the 'not suffering the -1 penalty To Hit for Moving and Shooting' part of the rule, or also to the 'being allowed to make shooting attacks whilst Engaged in Combat' part of the rule?
 (Armies of The Lord of the Rings, p.14)**